This post was contributed by Austin Dalley.

 Eventually, my 90 days in the Schengen came to a close, and without a long term visa I had to take my leave of Marseille.
 I learned and experienced a lot in France, both about the country and myself, and while my sights are set elsewhere to try and live long term, if I’m in France again, I would choose it in a heartbeat.
 It’s one of those cities where the weather is gorgeous, and you can always slightly smell the sea, and where even as a foreigner you still feel strangely like you’re home.
 But I have other plans.
 There are some points on my map that I’ve never once heard mentioned on a travel article, and they’re calling my name.

-Meet Austin: a 24 year old from California that, after yearning to live and work in Europe for most of my life, finally made the leap and, you know, shut up and went.
+Meet Austin: a 25 year old from California chasing the dream of living in Europe.
 Keep up with his adventures and writing on IG.